TaylorHub/tagroidz/tagroidz-controllers/tagroidz-cordova/README.md

 	bower install
 	cordova run android

+# Configure the game once the application is started

-Open the settings and set the correct URI of the websocket server (http://your-tagroidz-server:port)
+Open the settings from the upper left corner of the app, then set the correct URI of the tagroidz websocket server (http://your-tagroidz-server:port)